LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 15th Sunday of Ordinary Time - Something Very Near to Us

-When He was being "cross-examined" by a lawyer about the real meaning of the Law, He identified love of God and of Neighbor as the heart of that Law.
+goodsamaritanWhen He was being "cross-examined" by a lawyer about the real meaning of the Law, He spoke of the love of God and of neighbor.
 When asked to define "neighbor", He told a simple story of compassion, whose hero was not a revered priest or levite, but a detested Samaritan - an outcast from society.

 Just exactly who is our neighbor?
-It is He - and He is God - and God is love - something very near indeed.
+It is He.
+And He is God.
+And God is love - something very near indeed.